linq2db/linq2db/README.md

 Creating your POCOs
 ----------------

-In the previous example we assign an entire `Category` object to our product, but what if want all the fields in our `Product` class, but we don't want to specify every field by hand?
+In the previous example we assign an entire `Category` object to our product, but what if we want all the fields in our `Product` class, but we don't want to specify every field by hand?
 Unfortunately, we **cannot** write this:

 ```c#
 from p in db.Product